Danziger/CarND-T1-P5-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 3 scales using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 Here are some example images:

 ![alt text][image4]

+A method, such as requiring that a detection be found at or near the same position in several subsequent frames, (could be a heat map showing the location of repeat detections) is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives.
+Same or similar method used to draw bounding boxes (or circles, cubes, etc.) around high-confidence detections where multiple overlapping detections occu

 ### Video Implementation